MontiCore/cd4analysis/README.md

 A ready to use version of the CLI tool can be downloaded in the form of an executable JAR file.
 You can use [**this download link**][CLIDownload] for downloading the CLI tool.

-Or you can use `wget`.
-This
-command downloads the latest version of the CLI tool under the name `CDCLI.jar` in your working directory:
+Or you can use `wget` to download the latest version in your working directory:
 ```shell
 wget "http://monticore.de/download/CDCLI.jar" -O CDCLI.jar
 ```